jtblin/angular-chart.js/README.md

 - `chart-labels`: x axis labels (line, bar, radar) or series labels (pie, doughnut, polar area)
 - `chart-options`: chart options (as from [Chart.js documentation](http://www.chartjs.org/docs/))
 - `chart-series`: (default: `[]`): series labels (line, bar, radar)
-- `chart-colours`: data colours (will use default colours if not specified)
+- `chart-colors`: data colors (will use default colors if not specified)
-- `get-colour`: function that returns a colour in case there are not enough (will use random colours if not specified)
+- `get-color`: function that returns a color in case there are not enough (will use random colors if not specified)
 - `chart-click`: onclick event handler
 - `chart-hover`: onmousemove event handler
-- `chart-legend`: (default: `false`): show legend below the chart

 There is another directive `chart-base` that takes an extra attribute `chart-type` to define the type dynamically, see [stacked bar example](http://jtblin.github.io/angular-chart.js/examples/stacked-bars.html).